BranchMetrics/branch-roku-sdk/README.md

 m.branchSdkObj.logout("OnLogoutCallbackFunc")
 ```

-You can see an example of this code, and the callback function, [here](TODO).
+You can see an example of this code [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/input/components/MainScene.brs#L142).